factorgroup/nightmarket/README.md

 - `BUYER_PUBKEY ==> output` // I used the correct buyer key

 #### DECRYPT
-Scheme: Encryption using Poseidon hashes, 5-wide, `l = 2`, where
+Scheme: Encryption using a 5-wide Poseidon in SpongeWrap with (0, len=2, Kx ,Ky , N) as input.
 - List:
 	- message[0] = planet x coordinate
 	- message[1] = planet y coordinate